Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Algorithms for 1D -Means - A Review

-This completes the proof. \end{proof} \begin{Theorem} Computing an optimal $k$-Means clustering of a sorted input of size $n$ for takes $O(k n)$ time. \end{Theorem} By construction the cost of the optimal clustering is computed for all $k'\leq k$.
-If we store the $T$ table the cluster centers for any $k'\leq k$ can be extracted in $O(k')$ time.
+As explained in \cite{Wu_quant} the total monotonicity property of the cost matrices and the SMAWK algorithm directly yields an $O(kn)$ time (and space) algorithm for 1D $k$-means. \begin{Theorem} \cite{Wu_quant} Computing an optimal $k$-Means clustering of a sorted input of size $n$ for takes $O(k n)$ time. \end{Theorem} By construction the cost of the optimal clustering is computed for all $k'\leq k$.
+By storing the $T$ table with cluster centers then for any $k'\leq k$ the cluster indices of an optimal clustering can be extracted in $O(k')$ time.